 The Rule of Three

 The Rule of Three is something that applies to organizing any shelves that don’t have books on them or desk fans.
 It helps to keep your shelves looking tidy and ensures that you can see everything on it, with nothing obstructed.
 By sticking to this rule of three, you can create a more appealing overall appearance for your organization, and if you’ve got lots of similar items, such as plants, vases, or miniature figures from your favorite movies, you can put them, all together and create themed consistency throughout the home.

 We use so much technology everyday, from laptops to TVs to games consoles and more, and it’s definitely made our lives easier.
 However, with these devices come cords, and cords can be unsightly, get tangled easily, and generally make your home look untidy.

 To overcome this, you can organize your cords by adapting desk drawers for them to feed through, or use clips that keep them in place rather than sprawling all over the floor.
-You can purchase these clips or make use of DIY alternatives, and it will ensure you never lose your charging cable ever again.
+You can purchase these clips and proper cable storage or make use of DIY alternatives, and it will ensure you never lose your charging cable ever again.

 You’ve got to be ruthless if you want to declutter efficiently, but there will be some items that you’re not too sure what to do with.
 Instead of putting them back where you found them, use a Maybe Box to store them in until you’ve finished decluttering the whole house.
 Once you’re satisfied with how your home looks, return to the box and go through it again, deciding what you want to keep and what you can discard.